 The Kansas City Museum plans to reopen Corinthian Hall to the public on Thursday, July 6, 2023, after a temporary closure.

-On April 20, 2023, the City Council approved funding for the repairs, and JE Dunn Construction began work on April 24, 2023.
-No damage was done to collection materials and repairs have been made to ceilings, floors, and electrical and mechanical systems.
+On April 20, 2023, the City Council approved city funding for the repairs, and JE Dunn Construction assembled a team to begin work on April 24, 2023.